-*PS: In my book, “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press, 2017), I wrote much more about doctor-patient communication, and offered these tips for appropriately and assertively communicating your cardiac symptoms to physicians:
+*PS: In my book, “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press), I wrote much more about doctor-patient communication, and offered these tips for appropriately and clearly communicating your cardiac symptoms to physicians:

 - Adjectives are important.
 Use descriptive words like dull, throbbing, intense, burning, tingling, heavy or piercing.

 - Describe how symptoms change your daily life and ability to function.
-Instead of just saying you feel “tired”, talk about specific changes in your day-to-day life (“Can’t carry laundry basket up the stairs.”)
+Instead of just saying you feel “tired”, talk about specific changes in your day-to-day life (“Can no longer carry laundry basket up the stairs.”)

 - Describe a location for your symptoms.
 Point to specific body parts if necessary.